JohannesMilke/sponsorware/README.md

 ### 1. Why Is The Source Code Not Available On GitHub?

 The source code is available!
 To get the source code, **you need to request the source code first** and you also need to fill the form.
-See for more details below A. & B.
+See for more details below A.

 **A. Request Source Code**